koss-null/FuncFrog/README.md

 ## Is this package stable?

-Yes it funally is since v0.9.0!
+Yes it finally is stable since v0.9.0!
 All listed functionality is fully covered by unit-tests (`pkg/pipe/test/coverage_test.go`).
 Functionality marked as TBD will be implemented as it described in the README and supplied covered by unit-tests to be delivered stable.
 If there will be any method signature changes, the major version will be incremented.